bencheeorg/benchee/README.md

 Note that if the change includes adding new statistics you might need to introduce them to our statistics library [Statistex](https://github.com/bencheeorg/statistex) first!

+For an overview of benchee's architecture, check out [architecture](./architecture/README.md)!

 * `mix deps.get` to install dependencies
 * `mix test` to run tests
 * `mix dialyzer` to run dialyzer for type checking, might take a while on the first invocation (try building plts first with `mix dialyzer --plt`)